Skip to main content

 The Heart’s Own Defense System Natriuretic Peptides

-The has its own intrinsic peptide-based regulatory system, centered around atrial natriuretic peptide (ANP) and B-type natriuretic peptide (BNP).
+The cardiovascular system has its own intrinsic peptide-based regulatory system, centered around atrial natriuretic peptide (ANP) and B-type natriuretic peptide (BNP).
 These hormones are produced and secreted by cardiomyocytes in the atria and ventricles, respectively, in direct response to mechanical stress, such as the stretching of the heart walls caused by high blood pressure or volume overload.
 They represent the heart’s primary mechanism for defending itself against excessive strain.

 Once released into circulation, ANP and BNP exert powerful cardiovascular and metabolic effects.
 Their primary actions include: